harezmi/fit4j/library-service-acceptance-tests/README.md

 * Embedded Redis support
 * Built-in Embedded Kafka broker configuration for Kafka message publishing and verification
 * Automatic tracing of Kafka messages published and consumed by your service
-* Built-in in-process gRPC Server configuration and automatic discovery of all GRPC endpoints available in org's protobuf library
+* Built-in in-process gRPC Server configuration and automatic discovery of all GRPC endpoints available
-* Automatic discovery of ServiceRequestContext and populating it while calling your gRPC endpoints
 * Built-in MockWebServer configuration for REST endpoints
-* EventTracker support for publishing and verifying event tracking events
-* Experimentation platform integration

 # How to Start Working with This Library?

 There is a separate examples project which demonstrates the usage of this library.
-There are various examples in that examples project to show how to write acceptance tests for different scenarios.
-You can make use of example acceptance tests in those examples project to get an idea about how to write acceptance tests for your service.
+There are various examples in that project to show you how to write functional integration tests for different scenarios.
+You can make use of example acceptance tests in those examples project to get an idea about how to write functional integration tests for your service.

 ## Add the Library Dependency